-A study about living in quiet vs. busy streets written by Joshua Hart has been reported on in the Guardian amongst other places.
+A study about living in quiet vs. busy streets written by Joshua Hart confirms previous results in the USA:

 This says that "people who live with high levels of motor traffic are far more likely to be socially disconnected and even ill than people who live in quiet, clean streets."

 I suggest reading Joshua's own blog entry, or the report itself published on the living streets website.

 Dutch residential streets rarely have this problem